openshift/enhancements/enhancements/installer/image-based-installer.md

 ## Summary

-The Image-based Installer is an installation method for on-premise single-node OpenShift (SNO) clusters, that will use a bootable, installer ISO and a configuration ISO running on the hosts that are to become SNO clusters.
+The Image-based Installer (IBI) is an installation method for on-premise single-node OpenShift (SNO) clusters, that will use a bootable, installer ISO and a configuration ISO running on the hosts that are to become SNO clusters.
 The user will generate each ISO using a command-line tool.
 The first ISO will contain components (such as the [lifecycle-agent](https://github.com/openshift-kni/lifecycle-agent) operator) and a [seed image](https://github.com/openshift-kni/lifecycle-agent/blob/main/docs/seed-image-generation.md).